+1. Government Centric

+- a.
+The center for Caroline County government - b.
+An innovative and responsive town government - c.
+Home of Commonwealth government agencies who service the surrounding area - d.
+Attractive to Federal government agencies

+2. Business Friendly

-- 1. Government Centric. - a.
-The center for Caroline County government. - b.
-An innovative and responsive Town government. - c.
-Home of Commonwealth government agencies who service the surrounding area. - d.
-Attractive to Federal government agencies. - 2.
-Business Friendly. - a.
-One main business district and interconnected business districts that are viable and flourishing. - b.
-The correct mix of businesses. - c.
-Sustainable commerce. - d.
-First shopping choice. - e.
-Diverse and affordable dining choices with exciting and changing menus. - f.
-Employment opportunities that retain and draw local people. - g.
-Reciprocal support for the community. - h.
-Integrated into the community. - i.
-Favorable for new startup businesses. - j.
-Competitive tax rates and fees. - k.
-Infrastructure for e-commerce. - 3.
-A Nice Place to Live. - a.
-Available and affordable housing. - b.
-Provide for a variety of lot sizes to enable various size homes to be constructed and enable the expansion of dwellings. - c.
-A well-maintained sidewalk network throughout the town that connects all areas of the town. - d.
-Tree-line streets boasting well-maintained, mature trees. - e.
-Underground utilities with no overhead wires. - f.
-A network of streets that are well-maintained and provide safe and efficient movement throughout the Town. - g.
-Bicycle and pedestrian friendly. - h.
-Minimum crime. - i.
-Well-maintained homes and property that honor the historic nature of Bowling Green.
-Excellent curb appeal. - j.
+- a.
+One main business district and interconnected business districts that are viable and flourishing

+- b.
+The correct mix of businesses

+- c.
+Sustainable commerce

+- d.
+First shopping choice

+- e.
+Diverse and affordable dining choices with exciting and changing menus

+- f.
+Employment opportunities that retain and draw local people

+- g.
+Reciprocal support for the community

+- h.
+Integrated into the community

+- i.
+Favorable for new startup businesses

+- j.
+Competitive tax rates and fees

+- k.
+Infrastructure for e-commerce

+3. A Nice Place to Live

+- a.
+Available and affordable housing - b.
+Provide for a variety of lot sizes to enable various size homes to be constructed and enable the expansion of dwellings - c.
+A well-maintained sidewalk network throughout the town that connects all areas of the town - d.
+Tree-line streets boasting well-maintained, mature trees - e.
+Underground utilities with no overhead wires - f.
+A network of streets that are well-maintained and provide safe and efficient movement throughout the town - g.
+Bicycle and pedestrian friendly - h.
+Minimum crime - Well-maintained homes and property that honor the historic nature of Bowling Green.
+Excellent curb appeal - j.
 Available Fire, Police, and Medical Response assets with short response times. - k.
+Affordable services from town government - l.
+Kid-friendly and supportive of raising a family

+4. Educationally Strong

-Affordable services from Town Government. - 1.
-Kid-friendly and supportive of raising a family. - 4.
-Educationally Strong. - a.
-Availability of schools from Pre-Kindergarten to 12th grade. - b.
-Post High School educational opportunities to include distance learning. - c.
-Strong Education/Business Partnership. - d.
-Community involvement in and support of the educational system. - e.
-Exceptional mentoring program.
+- a.
+Availability of schools from Pre-Kindergarten to 12th grade - b.
+Post High School educational opportunities to include distance learning - c.
+Strong Education/Business Partnership - d.
+Community involvement in and support of the educational system - e.
+Exceptional mentoring program

 - f.
-Education System exceeding all standards. - g.
-Athletic and extra-curricular activities that meet high standards and are recognized from the community level to the national level. - h.
-Highly qualified and certified teachers, administrators, and staff. - i.
-Well-maintained and desirable facilities. - j.
-Technologically advanced capabilities. - k.
-Highly effective learning. - 5.
-Sustainable and Proper Growth. - a.
-The right growth, in the right amount, at the right time. - b.
-Address needs before they become requirements. - c.
-Be proactive, not reactive. - d.
-Keep the correct mix of development. - e.
-Sensitivity to our Military Partners and Neighbors. - f.
-Environmentally responsible. - g.
-Sustainable growth rate. - h.
-Continually adjust the plan to remain proactive. - i.
-Synchronized with Caroline County. - 6.
-A Cohesive and Supportive Community. - a.
+Education System exceeding all standards - g.
+Athletic and extracurricular activities that meet high standards and are recognized from the community level to the national level - h.
+Highly qualified and certified teachers, administrators, and staff - i.
+Well-maintained and desirable facilities - j.
+Technologically advanced capabilities - k.
+Highly effective learning

+5. Sustainable and Proper Growth

+- a.
+The right growth, in the right amount, at the right time

+- b.
+Address needs before they become requirements

+- c.
+Being proactive, not reactive

+- d.
+Keep the correct mix of development

+- e.
+Sensitivity to our Military Partners and Neighbors

+- f.
+Environmentally responsible

+- g.
+Sustainable growth rate

+- h.
+Continually adjust the plan to remain proactive

+- i.
+Synchronized with Caroline County

+6. A Cohesive and Supportive Community

+- a.
 We are small enough to know one another. - b.
-Address our neighbor's needs.
-Help from within as a first response. - c.
-Community activities that foster participation, dialogue, and awareness. - d.
-An environment that fosters community and government service. - e.
-Events that bring in visitors and allow the community to show its best. - f.
-I am proud to be a Bowling Green resident and part of a strong community.
+We address our neighbor's needs, and help from within as a first response. - c.
+We have community activities that foster participation, dialogue, and awareness. - d.
+We have an environment that fosters community and government service. - e.
+We will have events that bring in visitors and allow the community to show its best. - f.
+We are proud to be Bowling Green residents and part of a strong community.